Buy-Blvd/mapbox-gl-flutterflow/README.md

 Since Flutter 3.x.x was introduced, it exposed some race conditions resulting in occasional crashes upon map disposal.
 The parameter `useDelayedDisposal` was introduced as a workaround for this issue until Flutter and/or Mapbox fix this issue properly.
 Use with caution - this is not yet production ready since several users still report crashes after using this workaround.

 ## Running the example code
+This is not updated to work with this new fork, please disregard.
 See the [documentation about this topic](doc/RUNNING_EXAMPLE_CODE.md)

-## Contributing

-We welcome contributions to this repository!
-If you're interested in helping build this Mapbox-Flutter integration, please read [the contribution guide](https://github.com/tobrun/flutter-mapbox-gl/blob/master/CONTRIBUTING.md) to learn how to get started.